Women in NASCAR: Honoring the sport’s trailblazers

 Natalie Decker drives the No. 23 RSS Racing with Reaume Brothers Racing Ford part time in the NASCAR Xfinity Series.
 She made her first career start at NASCAR’s second level on Feb.
 20, 2021 at Daytona International Speedway’s road course.
 Previously, Decker competed in the NASCAR Camping World Truck Series for two different teams.
 In 2019, she was with DGR-Crosley Racing (19 starts; best finish of 13th at Las Vegas Motor Speedway), and in 2020, she drove for Niece Motorsports (13 starts; best finish of fifth at Daytona’s oval).
 That fifth-place result marked the highest-ever finish for a women in Trucks.

 28 of 31

-Hailie Deegan drives the No. 1 DGR-Crosley Racing Ford as a 2021 rookie in the NASCAR Camping World Truck Series.
+Hailie Deegan drives the No. 1 DGR-Crosley Racing Ford in the NASCAR Camping World Truck Series.
 She previously competed in the ARCA ranks – highlighted by five top fives in the ARCA Menards Series and three wins in the ARCA Menards Series West (which was then known as the NASCAR K&N Pro Series West).
 In 2018, Deegan became the first female driver since Shawna Robinson in 1988 to win a NASCAR regional-series race.
 That same year, she became the first female driver in any NASCAR series to win the annual Rookie of the Year honor.

 Brian Cleary | Getty Images